District-scale surface temperatures generated from high-resolution longitudinal thermal infrared images: Usage Notes

 \subsection{Privacy and safety control}

-All these thermal images provided a foundation for the research analysis of living environments in cities.
-Researchers are encouraged to use various techniques such as computational statistics, machine learning, and sequential analysis to analyze the data.
+These thermal images form the foundation for various research analyses related to urban living environments.
+For instance, they can be used to study temperature variations within an urban block, understand the effect of building materials on heat retention, or analyze the influence of vegetation on local microclimates.
+Researchers are encouraged to use various analytical techniques to probe the data, including computational statistics, machine learning, and sequential analysis.
+Machine learning, for instance, could be used to predict future temperature patterns based on past data, while sequential analysis could help understand temporal changes in the thermal landscape.
 However, data misuse needs to be prevented \cite{dobler2021urban,floridi2018ai4people}.
-Since IoT cameras can be easily abused \cite{tom2017designing}, the dataset collected here should include sufficient privacy protections for relevant individuals, and cities \cite{dobler2021urban,lane_stodden_bender_nissenbaum_2014}.
+Since IoT cameras can be easily abused \cite{tom2017designing}, the dataset collected here should include sufficient privacy protections for relevant individuals and cities \cite{dobler2021urban,lane_stodden_bender_nissenbaum_2014}.
 In such case, the images collected in this work do not contain personally identifiable information \cite{mccallister2010guide} such as facial features, and the individual feature cannot be tracked.
 All taken images were strictly limited in pixel resolution so that interiors of buildings cannot be seen \cite{dobler2021urban}.

-\section{Code availability}
+\section{Code Availability}